 TL is a leadership approach that causes change at the individual and group levels.
 Transformational leaders help subordinates recognize their competencies and where subordinates can play an optimal role in helping the organization achieve organizational goals.
 A transformational leader is seen as a figure who can strongly influence followers, thereby inspiring followers to achieve organizational goals that exceed the leaders' expectations.
 This is possible because transformational leaders can generate a high sense of self-confidence, commitment and loyalty from their subordinates and develop their leadership spirit [38].
 Transformational leaders are potentially able to gain high levels of trust, admiration, motivation, commitment, loyalty, and performance from their subordinates

-(followers) 33, utilizing four dimensions: 1) individualized consideration, 2) intellectual stimulation, 3) Idealized influence, and 4) intellectual stimulation, 3) Idealized influence, and 4)
+(followers) [39], utilizing four dimensions: 1)individualized consideration, 2) intellectual stimulation, 3) Idealized influence, and 4) inspirational motivation.